hrkloeck/MKPLUSATEDGAR/setting_up_a_run/README.md

     sub_run_example.sub (no editing nessesary)

-		This file sorganises the submission of your example run.
+		This file organises the submission of your example run.
+        Note: you may want to add
+              +AccountingGroup = "g_mplus.hrk" (after getenv and before queue 1)
 		Note: the request_cpus = 4 needs to fit the number of processors of the build singularity image